sakthivelM24/VLSI-LAB-EXP-1/README.md

-# VLSI-LAB-EXPERIMENTS
+# 1.Simulation and Synthesis  of Logic Gates,Adders and Subtractors.
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.2
+# AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.2

-APPARATUS REQUIRED: Vivado 2023.2
+# APPARATUS REQUIRED: Vivado 2023.2

+# PROCEDURE:
-PROCEDURE:1.
-Open Vivado: Launch Xilinx Vivado software on your computer.
+1. Open Vivado: Launch Xilinx Vivado software on your computer.

 2. Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".